psuzn/romoNepali/README.md

 ```

 ## Support
-This is in  beta version and might cause some problem. so you can help me make it stable.
+This is in  alpha version and might cause some problem. so you can help me make it stable.

 Please [open an issue](https://github.com/psuzn/romoNepali/issues/new) for support.